This is a listing of all of the different things you can pass to choco.

 --proxy-password=VALUE

-username.
-Requires explicit proxy (`--proxy` or config setting) and user
+name.
+Encrypted.
+Requires explicit proxy (`--proxy` or config setting)

 --proxy-bypass-list=VALUE